-- Check that the foundation bolts are tight. - Check the mechanical seal if the pump has been left idle and replace as required. - For 216.40 pumps only, change the oil every three months (2000 hours) at minimum, or more often if there are adverse atmospheric or other conditions that might contaminate or break down the oil. - Check the shaft alignment and realign as required. - Check the pump and motor hold down bolts for proper tightness.
+- Check that the foundation bolts are tight. - Check the mechanical seal if the pump has been left idle and replace as required. - Change the oil every three months (2000 hours) at minimum, or more often if there are adverse atmospheric or other conditions that might contaminate or break down the oil. - Check the shaft alignment and realign as required. - Check the pump and motor hold down bolts for proper tightness.